szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 # Functions

 In the last lesson, we learned how to loop through a series of statements to repeat blocks of code.
 As you saw, this can be very useful if we want to automate a series of tasks that would otherwise take forever to write out manually. __Functions__ are another technique that can be used to repeat and reuse blocks of code and help us automate tasks.
 In this lesson, we will learn how to create our own functions and how to use them.
-To this end, at the end of the lesson we will create a simple grading program that will allow you to add, calculate, and display student grades.
+To this end, at the bottom of the lesson we will create a simple grading program that will allow you to add, calculate, and display student grades.

 ## What are Functions?